kubernetes/website/docs/admin/etcd_upgrade.md

 [etcd upgrade requirements](#etcd-upgrade-requirements).

-Note that because the code changes in Kubernetes code needed to support the etcd v3 API are local and straight forward, we do not focus on them at all.
+Note that because the code changes in Kubernetes code needed to support the etcd v3 API are local and straightforward, we do not focus on them at all.
 We focus only on the upgrade/rollback here.

 ### New etcd Docker image